 Students who meet the state requirement of entry into kindergarten, which is age 5 by August 1st, are invited to complete spring enrollment in March of each school year.
-Parents may appeal for early entry into kindergarten if their child will attain the age of 5 before September 30th.
-Early entrance appeals must be received no later than 14 days before the first day of school.
+Parents may appeal for early entry into kindergarten if their child will attain the age of 5 by October 1st.
+Early entrance appeals must be received by the deadline set by the district.
 Students requesting early entrance and meeting state requirements are given the district's early entrance screening to help determine eligibility.